aqurilla/nyc-taxi-mining/README.md

 1. Obtained and cleaned the data

 2. Performed exploratory data analysis to understand relevant trip metrics
-a.
-Modeled the trip distance distribution as log-normal
+- Modeled the trip distance distribution as log-normal
-b.
-Analyzed fare variations in trips originating from and terminating at NYC airports
+- Analyzed fare variations in trips originating from and terminating at NYC airports

-3. Built a predictive model for the tip amount as a percentage of the total fare -
+3. Built a predictive model for the tip amount as a percentage of the total fare
-a.
-Performed feature engineering for including other possible relevant metrics while building the model
+- Performed feature engineering for including other possible relevant metrics while building the model
-b.
-Developed a Random Forest predictive model for the tip amount as a percentage of total fare, obtaining an R<sup>2</sup> = 0.89
+- Developed a Random Forest predictive model for the tip amount as a percentage of total fare, obtaining an R<sup>2</sup> = 0.89

 ## Instructions